-IMRT is an advanced form of three-dimensional conformal radiation (3DCRT) that reduces the dose of radiation received by healthy tissue, and allows doctors to deliver radiation to difficult-to-reach areas.
-A "fourth dimension" of tumor movement can be incorporated in a procedure called 4DCR for more advanced tumors confined to the chest.
+IMRT is an advanced form of three-dimensional conformal radiation (3DCRT) that reduces the dose of radiation received by healthy tissue, and allows doctors to deliver radiation to difficult-to-reach areas with unprecedented precision.
+A fourth dimension of tumor movement can be incorporated in a procedure called 4DCR for more advanced tumors confined to the chest.

 The use of CT scanning in the treatment simulation process permits the development of a three-dimensional treatment plan that allows the design of a complex combination of radiation beams focusing on a cancer.
 This is particularly useful in treating cancers that are adjacent to vital structures or near organs that are sensitive to the effects of radiation.
 Completion of a three-dimensional treatment plan requires CT scanning equipment, essential computer hardware and software, as well as skilled radiation oncologists and radiation dosimetrists.

 Stanford doctors and researchers were pioneers in the development and implementation of IMRT.
 Our doctors are leaders in shorter-course IMRT called hypofractionation.
 This type of IMRT enables people to complete treatment in as few as 5 weeks, compared to a traditional 8-week course by slightly increasing the amount of radiation delivered each day.

 IMRT combines extremely precise tumor imaging techniques with special linear accelerators that can deliver hundreds of thin beams of radiation from any angle.
 Information fed into the linear accelerator allows it to revolve around the patient, delivering radiation in a three-dimensional pattern that corresponds to the exact tumor location.

 The benefits of IMRT